airblade/css_dryer/README.markdown

 Note the repeated colour `#fefefe`.

-CssDryer eliminates both of these sources allowing you to write DRY, pleasing stylesheets.
+CssDryer eliminates both of these.
 The examples above become:

     <% dark_grey = '#fefefe' %>